ooni/ooni.org/content/about/glossary.md

 ### Instant Messaging

-Instant messaging (IM) technology is a type of online chat that offers real-time text transmission over the internet.
+Instant messaging (IM) technology is a type of online chat which offers real-time text transmission over the internet.

 WhatsApp, Facebook Messenger, and Telegram are examples of IM apps, all of which